 Development Series (★★)

-This series of events is designed for players wishing to compete beyond the Rogers Rookie Tour and Future Stars Tour.
-Players can now attain national ranking points in a tournament format.
+This series of events is designed for players wishing to compete beyond the Rogers Rookie Tour and Orange-Green Ball (U9/U10) Circuit.
+Players can now attain national-ranking points in a tournament format.

 - Players must be ranked 25 or higher in their own age group to be eligible to play up.
 Players are only eligible to play one age category up.